elm-messenger/messenger-docs/docs/intro/intro.md

 - **Flexible Design**
   The engine can be used in various ways, with separate management of different tasks.
 Components can be organized flexibly, allowing classification of portable and non-portable components in any preferred way.

+More than 60 users have used Messenger to create fantastic games.
+See [SilverFOCS](https://focs.ji.sjtu.edu.cn/silverfocs/) website.

+To see the capabilities of Messenger, play with the [core test](https://elm-messenger.github.io/elm-regl/Messenger.html).
+Its source code is at [here](https://github.com/elm-messenger/messenger-core/tree/main/test).
+You could use it as an example project to learn Messenger.